2nd Eurovision Semi-Final

 Rain?
 No problem for the Eurovision fans!(Bild: APA/MAX SLOVENCIK)

 Very few let the bad weather dampen their spirits.
-The party in front of City Hall also helped keep the mood up—featuring, among others, Miriana Conte, who represented Malta at last year’s Song Contest.
+The party in front of City Hall helped keep the mood up—featuring, among others, Miriana Conte, who represented Malta at last year’s Song Contest.

 This article has been automatically translated,